56925 Yucca Trail PMB 109 Yucca Valley CA 92284 (760)-464-5513

 Please check out our puppy package to find out.

 To us, it does not matter what other breeders have decided to charge.
 Whether there's is higher or lower than what we charge, our prices have nothing to do with competing with others.
 What I can tell you is that $2,500 – $5,680 is a pretty typical price range for a high caliber puppy regardless of its breed.
 We offer some of the best quality puppies available today.
 Also, some of our dogs have been on PetSmart commercials and have had their pictures on bags of dog food.

 When people research purchasing a high-quality puppy from a breeder, they are often astounded to discover what quality breeders charge for a pet puppy.
 They think that the breeders must be making a generous income.
 However, what the public often fails to see or take into consideration is all the "overhead" or "behind the scene" costs involved in running a reputable breeding program.
 Our breeding program is not cheap for us to run because we do not believe in shortchanging our breeding poochies or their puppies to save costs.
 They receive the very best in everything, and as impressive as that is, it is also costly to upkeep.

 The pay rates and annual salaries for dog breeder vary based on far too many factors to put on this page.
 How much a breeder charges for their puppies comes down to personal decisions based on how much they actually set back into their breeding program.
 Keep in mind, higher priced puppies don't always mean the breeder is making a higher salary.
 Also, with more breeding dogs comes higher expenses, so again, more dogs don't always mean a higher wage either.
 Remember, a lot of money goes back into our dogs, especially since we are not short-changing them.

 Here are a few expenses we have to take out of any puppy money we get.
-It's important to remember that these monthly bills don't drop just because we don't have puppies for sale during those few months.
+It's important to remember that these monthly bills don't stop just because we don't have puppies for sale during those few months in between litters.